 What should I expect during my recovery?

 Post-operatively, surgical pads are worn and changed regularly with close attention to hygiene.
-Topical antibiotic ointment is applied and antibiotics taken for a week post-op.
+Topical antibiotic ointment is applied and antibiotics are taken for a week post-op.
 You should expect some mild swelling in the first week but this is usually settled by two weeks.
 The sutures used during the operation are soft, fine and absorbable, and drop out easily around two weeks post-op.
 By this time, most of the healing is complete too.

 Exercise should be limited for between two to three weeks and you should also delay any sexual intercourse for around four weeks.